AugurProject/augur/docs/deploy-production.md

 The above steps pull down the augur client code and build the docker file.
 Take note of the message `Successfully built <image hash>` you will need the image hash next.

-Run the following command to bring up the newly built docker image and map port 8001 to internal docker container port 8001.
+Run the following command to bring up the newly built docker image and map port 80 to internal docker container port 80.
 The "RUN_LOCAL_ONLY=true" tells the docker container to bypass starting up ipfs.
 More on ipfs later.

-    docker run -e "RUN_LOCAL_ONLY=true" -p 8001:8001 <docker image hash>
+    docker run -e "RUN_LOCAL_ONLY=true" -p 80:80 <docker image hash>

-Once the docker continer is up and listening, you will see message `Now listening ...`, point your web browser to http://localhost:8001/index.html.
+Once the docker continer is up and listening, you will see message `Now listening ...`, point your web browser to http://localhost:80/index.html or just http://localhost/index.html since port 80 is default.

 To stop your docker container, run these commands in a different command prompt: